lkrryba/reading-journal/README.md

 24. ✊ **Why I'm No Longer Talking to White People About Race** by Reni Eddo-Lodge ~ Essential reading on structural racism in Britain 🇬🇧
 25. 🏠 **The Paper Palace** by Miranda Cowley Heller ~ One summer unravels decades of family secrets
 26. 🗺️ **Escape Routes** by Naomi Ishiguro ~ Interconnected stories about seeking new paths
-27. 🌅 **Sunset** by Jessie Cave ~ Darkly comic exploration of motherhood and mental health
+27. 🌅 **Sunset** by Jessie Cave ~ Darkly comic exploration of grief and mental health
 28. 💑 **How to Have Feminist Sex** by Flo Perry ~ Guide to pleasure and equality in intimacy
 29. 🌳 **Bewilderment** by Richard Powers ~ Father and son navigate life after loss
 30. 💔 **How to Overcome Your Childhood** by The School of Life ~ Understanding and moving beyond early experiences